 An OPEC meeting of global oil producing countries in Vienna on November 7 could see an extension of a deal to cut oil production extended from its March 2018 deadline.

-The deal mandates that OPEC countries along with nine other countries and Russia, would cut oil output by about 1.8 million barrels per day (bpd) from January 2017 to drain global oil reserves and help stabilize the supply and demand of oil.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The deal mandates that OPEC countries along with nine other countries and Russia, would cut oil output by about 1.8 million barrels per day (bpd) from January 2017 to drain global oil reserves and help stabilize the supply and demand of oil.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.